apache/age-website/docs/intro/types.md

 ### Null

-In Cypher, null is used to represent missing or undefined values.
-Conceptually, null means 'a missing unknown value' and it is treated somewhat differently from other values.
-For example getting a property from a vertex that does not have said property produces null.
-Most expressions that take null as input will produce null.
-This includes boolean expressions that are used as predicates in the WHERE clause.
-In this case, anything that is not true is interpreted as being false. null is not equal to null.
+In Cypher, `null` is used to represent missing or undefined values.
+Conceptually, `null` means 'a missing unknown value', and it is treated somewhat differently from other values.
+For example getting a property from a vertex that does not have said property produces `null`.
+Most expressions that take `null` as input will produce `null`.
+This includes boolean expressions that are used as predicates in the `WHERE` clause.
+In this case, anything that is not true is interpreted as being false. `null` is not equal to `null`.
 Not knowing two values does not imply that they are the same value.
-So the expression null = null yields null and not true.
+So the expression `null = null` yields `null` and not `true`.

 Input/Output Format